-If Model S is equipped with Smart Air Suspension, touch to manually raise or lower Model S, or to remove a previously saved auto-raising location (see Smart Air Suspension on page 83).
+If Model S is equipped with Smart Air Suspension, touch to manually raise or lower Model S, or to remove a previously saved auto-raising location (see Smart Air Suspension on page 101).
 Model S must be powered on and you must press the brake pedal before you can change suspension settings.
 Smart Air Suspension causes Model S to self-level, even when powered off.
-Therefore, when towing or lifting, you must disable self-leveling (see Instructions for Transporters on page 150 and Jacking and Lifting on page 132).
+Therefore, when towing or lifting, you must disable self-leveling (see Instructions for Transporters on page 168 and Jacking and Lifting on page 151).

-4. Driving

-Steering mode
+- 4. Driving - Steering mode

 Adjust the amount of effort required to turn the steering wheel.
-Sport feels more responsive whereas Comfort feels easier to drive and park (see Steering Wheel on page 37).
+Sport feels more responsive whereas Comfort feels easier to drive and park (see Steering Wheel on page 36).

-Acceleration (Dual Motor vehicles only)
+Acceleration (Performance Dual Motor vehicles only)

 Choose an acceleration level.
 Sport is the standard level of acceleration and allows you to maximize driving range (see the Range Mode setting below).
-Choose Insane if you want to increase peak torque by approximately 50 per cent.
-If you choose Insane, the Range mode setting, if on, automatically turns off.
+Choose Insane if you want to increase peak torque by approximately 50 percent and choose Ludicrous for an additional increase.